 The Marbut Report has many useful concepts and ideas.
 From a City perspective it makes sense to take these recommendations and work with the Police Department, Community Development Department and the Public Works Department to customize the recommendations to our community based on extensive staff experience working with homeless issues in Fort Bragg.
-It also makes sense for the City to participate at a countywide level to address the issues.
 Certainly it will take the proactive efforts of the City Council and all three Departments to begin to develop and implement solutions in Fort Bragg.